forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 <hr />
 ## Label Categories

-Sometimes naming a directory a certain way makes sense for development purposes but not for editing purposes.
-That’s why you can now choose to label your content types differently from your directory names.
+Sometimes your directory names might not ideal outside a development environment.
+That’s why you can now choose to rename the labels of your content types.

 ![](/uploads/2018/07/switch-label.gif)